orlin/bon/README.md

 # bon -- bash on node

-This is a bash script that helps run node.js or any other scripts.
+This is a bash meta-cli script that helps run node.js or any other cli scripts.

 [![NPM](https://nodei.co/npm/bon.png?compact=true)](https://www.npmjs.org/package/bon)